Election According to Foreknowledge is the Key!

 The Spirit of the Lord GOD is upon me; because the LORD hath anointed me to preach good tidings [i.e. the Gospel] unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; To proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all that mourn…

 This passage in Isaiah is the same one Christ reads in Luke 4:18-19 when He—to a synagogue full of shocked listeners—identifies Himself as the fulfillment of this Messianic prophecy.
 Specifically, in Luke 4:18 Christ says He was sent to “preach deliverance unto the captives” yet the verse He quotes from in Isaiah 61:1 uses the phrase “proclaim liberty to the captives.”
-This shows us that contrary to Dr. Morris’ assessment, there is no distinction between the preaching or proclamation of the Gospel.
+This shows us that contrary to Dr. Morris’ assessment, there is no distinction between the preaching and proclamation of the Gospel.
 And who are the captives to whom Christ was sent to proclaim liberty?
 Who were bound in the prison which Christ opened?
 Could these captives be the same folks as 1 Peter 3:19‘s “spirits in prison”?
 This would seem to make good sense.
 For though this act of deliverance has been argued to generally apply to all sinners set free by the truth of the Gospel (John 14:7), the emphasis on the word prison not only in Isaiah 61:1 but also in Isaiah 42:7 and Isaiah 49:9 seems to better (though not exclusively) suit the words of 1 Peter 3:19.
 Incidentally, another passage in the Bible which unassumingly seems to point to the conclusion of the dead hearing the Gospel is John 11:25-26.
 For more information on this verse’s applicability see “Though he were dead” – A Controversial Understanding of John 11:25-26.

-It should again be noted that I am not putting forth the idea that persons who have already rejected the Gospel were also among the dead who Christ preached to in 1 Peter 3:19.
+Again, it should be noted that I am not putting forth the idea that persons who have already rejected the Gospel were also among the dead whom Christ preached to in 1 Peter 3:19.
 That would be akin to claiming that God grants second chances after death which is firmly unbiblical.
 I am merely affirming that 1 Peter 3:19 gives insight into how God could get the Gospel to those who have never heard it.
 And if God is willing to preach the Gospel to the dead who were ignorant of it then why couldn’t He also devise a way for infants to hear and understand the Gospel?

 There must be numerous other questions which accompany the idea that God chose to preach the Gospel to those who died without ever hearing it, but what has been said thus far must suffice for now.